HemanthSai7/HemanthSai7/README.md

 ![](https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png)
 ### Hi there 👋, my name is Hemanth Sai Garladinne
-A Machine Learning and Computer Vision Enthusiast.I'm a First Year Student currently pursuing B.Tech in Vellore Institute of Technology,Bhopal.A <b>thought</h4></b> which I most like "More important than the number of falls you take in life, is how fast and how strong you get back on your feet"
+I am a machine learning and data science enthusiast while also have an interest in writing tech blogs.Skilled in Python.
+I'm currently pursuing a degree in B.Tech. in Computer Science with a specialization in Artificial Intelligence & Machine Learning from the Vellore Institute of Technology, Bhopal.
+My primary domain is computer vision while also being fluent in backend web development.
+I'm currently exploring the domain of blockchain and also developing my skills in deep learning..A <b>thought</h4></b> which I most like "More important than the number of falls you take in life, is how fast and how strong you get back on your feet"

 <img width="48%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" /><br>